-In addition to the orientation and Roundtable experiences, other courses or arranged learning experiences, such as independent studies, are available through the Leadership Department (LEAD), School of Education (SED), or through one of the other graduate programs at Andrews University.
+In addition to the orientation and Roundtable experiences, other courses or arranged learning experiences, such as independent studies, are available through the Department of Leadership (LEAD), School of Education (SED), or through one of the other graduate programs at Andrews University.
 These are excellent ways for participants to develop research skills and knowledge.
 The following list of formal courses from SED has been useful in the past to participants.
-Those marked are available by distance, usually via the online web course software Moodle (see later sections explaining this coursework).
+Those marked \ are available by distance, usually via the online web course software Moodle (see later sections explaining this coursework).
 Those with ^ have a distance component but require some on-campus work.

+Course Title & Credits Comment

-• EDRM505 Research Methods 3
+EDRM505 Research Methods (3 cr)

-• LEAD637 Issues in Research-23
+LEAD637 Issues in Research (3 cr)

-• EDRM605 Qualitative Research Methods in Education &
+EDRM605 Qualitative Research Methods in Education &

-Psychology-3
+Psychology (3 cr)

-• EDRM611 Applied Statistical Methods I3
+EDRM611 Applied Statistical Methods I (3 cr)

-• EDRM712 Applied Statistical Methods II3
+EDRM712 Applied Statistical Methods II (3 cr)

-• EDRM713 Applied Statistical Methods III3
+EDRM713 Applied Statistical Methods III (3 cr)

-• EDRM636[^] Program Evaluation-3
+EDRM636^ Program Evaluation (3 cr)

-LEAD880 Dissertation Proposal Development-2 EDRM880 Dissertation Proposal Development-2
+LEAD880 Dissertation Proposal Development (2 cr)

+EDRM880 Dissertation Proposal Development (2 cr)

+LEAD885 Leadership Research (1 cr)

+LEAD 889 Doctoral Seminar (1 cr)